hyperledger/identus-docs/documentation/docs/atala-prism/prism-cloud-agent/overview.md

 # Overview

-> Prism Agent: A scaleable, easy to use and robust Aries standards based agent that can be leveraged to build self-sovereign identity services and use cases using any programming language that support integration with Rest APIs.
+> Prism Agent: A scaleable, easy-to-use, robust, and W3C/Aries standards-based agent that provides self-sovereign identity services to build products and solutions based on it.
+Prism Agent exposes REST API for integration with any programming language.

 Prism Agent provides all the required capabilities to leverage the power of self-sovereign identity and verifiable credentials through an easy API interface.
 Prism Agent is developed on the Aries concepts and include the following high-level features: